 Woodpecker nest holes can be identified by shape.
 The large Pileated Woodpecker makes a large squarish, oblong hole.
 The wood chips beneath the hole will be oblong, too.
 Wood chips are often used to line the nesting cavity.
 Hairy Woodpeckers make round holes.

-Birds Who Excavate their Own Nest or Use Natural or Abandoned Cavities
+Birds Who Excavate their Own Cavity Nest or Use Natural or Abandoned Cavities

 Secondary nesters will build their nest on top of the old nests left in the hole.
 Snags (standing dead trees) with natural cavities are important to secondary cavity nesters.
 Secondary cavity nesters are the birds that will use human-made birdhouses.

 Chickadees and nuthatch don’t have the powerhouse drilling bills of woodpeckers.
-But these little birds manage to drill their own nest cavities in the rotten wood of old trees.
+But these little birds drill their own nest cavities in the rotten wood of old trees.

 - Black-capped Chickadee